-Welcome to the Training Air Wing FIVE Helicopter Instructor Training Unit (HITU).
+Welcome to the Training Air Wing FIVE Helicopter Instructor Training Unit (HITU)!
 Our mission is to provide high-quality Instructor Pilots to the three HT squadrons in a timely manner.
 Very shortly, you will be flying with students, operating in a task-saturated, dynamic environment which at times will drive you to feel truly "single-piloted" (or even less depending on the abilities of your student).
 Those situations will demand your very best as an aviator and leader.
 You must start preparing now, as you check into the HITU, for those inevitable moments.
 It is our job to ensure you are prepared to undertake the role of instructor pilot effectively and safely.
+You will soon see there is a vast difference between a TH-57 NATOPS qualified pilot and at TH-57 Instructor Pilot.
 With this in mind, the HITU standards for performance are set high and are strictly maintained.

 Instructors Under Training (IUTs) report with differing backgrounds, degrees of experience and proficiency.
 The syllabus is structured to account for these variations.
-Regardless of background, you will find the HITU training syllabus to be fast paced and demanding.
-Your responsibility as an IUT is to be well prepared for each event, ask intelligent questions, and give an honest effort.
+Your responsibility as an IUT is to show up thoroughly prepared for every event, ask intelligent questions, and give an honest effort.
 Typically, this will require several hours of study and preparation on your part each day.

 Although the IUT curriculum is the final authority for the progression of events at the HITU, the best way to assure a smooth HITU experience is by closely following the information contained in the Welcome Aboard guide you receive during check-in.
 If you have questions during your training, please do not hesitate to see me or one of my staff for assistance.